As an Amazon Associate I earn from qualifying purchases.

 I actually had someone on this most recent round of tasting say:

 Each bite of this orange creamsicle cake is filled with a burst of orange flavor, a soft, moist crumb, and surrounded by luscious cream cheese frosting that adds just the perfect amount of additional orange flavor to categorize this cake as “dreamy.”

-- 3 cups all-purpose flour (measured properly)
+- 3 cups (360g) all-purpose flour be sure to measure properly

 - 4 teaspoons baking powder

 - 1 teaspoon salt

 - 1 cup (227g) unsalted butter softened to room temperature